vincent-lafouasse/ft_printf/aux/notes.md

 - (An optional length modifier that specifies the size of the argument. eg zu)
 - A conversion specifier character that specifies the type of conversion to be applied.

+conversion specifiers:

+- d, i int
+    - The precision specifies the minimum number of digits to appear (default 1)
+    - The result of converting a zero value with a precision of zero is no characters.
+- u, X, x unsigned int
+    - same
+- c
+    - If no l length modifier is present, the int argument is converted to an unsigned char, and the resulting character is written.
+If an l length modifier is present, the wint_t argument is converted as if by an ls conversion specification with no precision and an argument that points to the initial element of a two-element array of wchar_t, the first element containing the wint_t argument to the lc conversion specification and the second a null wide character.
+- s
+    - If the precision is specified, no more than that many bytes are written.
+- p
+- %

 > 14 The fprintf function returns the number of characters transmitted, or a